USD 34Contact Us

-This full day Bhaktapur and Panauti sightseeing tour from Kathmandu includes the UNESCO World Heritage Site, Bhaktapur and Panauti, a miniature village reflecting an ancient Nepali-Newari community.
+This full day Bhaktapur and Panauti sightseeing tour from Kathmandu includes two impressive UNESCO World Heritage Sites and a miniature village reflecting an ancient Nepali-Newari community.

-This day trip in Nepal will offer abundant illustration of traditional Newari architectural skills as well as an agriculture-based community where you will enjoy authentic Nepali-Newari hospitality and a home-cooked meal.
+This day trip to Bhaktapur and Panauti offers exceptional examples of traditional Newari architectural skills as well as a visit to an agriculture-based community where you will enjoy authentic Nepali-Newari hospitality and a home-cooked meal.

-Panauti is a historically significant town, preserving many ancient temples and monuments.
+Panauti and Bhaktapur both are historically significant towns, preserving many ancient temples and monuments.
 It has been attracting tourists for centuries with its natural surroundings, culture and art.

 Bhaktapur and Panauti Sightseeing

 From Kathmandu head to Bhaktapur; an interesting and historical Newari town and UNESCO World Heritage Site.
 Bhaktapur is a lavish illustration of Newari architectural skills, a city of pagoda roofs and harmonious blend of wood, mudbrick and copper.
 Among the three major capitals of the ancient Kathmandu Valley Bhaktapur’s Durbar Square is wider and more open in order to host the wrestling bouts of which the kings were so fond.
 Throughout the city beefy carved wrestlers remain the city’s trademark, also worshipped as the guardians of holy temples.

 After Bhaktapur you will visit Panauti.
 It is a small, but beautiful traditional Newari agricultural town.
 Local folklore mentions that Panauti was an offering from a King of Bhaktapur to his sister as a dowry gift.
 Surrounded by green hills and holy rivers, this spiritual town is full of both Hindu and Buddhist temples.
 Thus, Panauti is considered a hidden gem of Nepal.